 Photo © Keith McColl/The People’s Archive®

-Keith “Another World crew, Belfast 1993.
+Keith: “Another World crew, Belfast 1993.
 A club night held monthly on Friday nights in The Limelight.
-A club set up to break the paramilitary control of the clubbing experience offered at the Art College.
-The night had an eclectic music policy.
+A club night set up to break the paramilitary control of the clubbing experience offered at the Art College and the night had an eclectic music policy.
 All points from Erik Satie to Plastikman.
-The night had a strict sensory immersive policy with the crew providing photos and films which were self generated throughout the venue.
-Organic vegetables and flowers grown by the crew where frozen in ice cubes and handed out to clubbers through the night in what they termed an ‘organoleptic’ experience.”
+The night had a strict sensory immersive policy, with the crew providing photos and films, which were self-generated throughout the venue.
+Organic vegetables and flowers grown by the crew were frozen in ice cubes and handed out to clubbers through the night in what they termed an ‘organoleptic’ experience.”